urbit/urbit.org-reloaded/content/using/operations/hosting.md

 Once you've registered your domain you'll need to configure it to use Digital Ocean for DNS.
 The following steps are done on the Gandi website.
  - Click Domain on the left panel
  - Click the domain you're going to use for Urbit
- - Click "Gandi's LiveDNS nameservers" under name servers on the overview page
+ - Click "Gandi's LiveDNS" under Nameservers in the Domain configuration section of the overview page
  - Click Change
+ - Click External
- - Remove Gandi servers and add the Digital Ocean ones instead:
+ - Add the Digital Ocean nameservers:
    - `ns1.digitalocean.com`
    - `ns2.digitalocean.com`
    - `ns3.digitalocean.com`
  - Save the change.
- - It can take some time for this change to propagate, but I found it to be pretty quick (a few minutes).
+ - - It can take 12-24 hours for this change to propagate.
  - Now that you've updated the DNS records you can add the domain to your droplet.
- - Back on the DO site, click Networking from the left panel and then enter the domain you registered to have it set for your project.
+ - - Back on the DO site, click Networking from the left panel and then enter the domain you registered.
+ - Click on that domain and add an A record that directs to the IP of your droplet (found on your droplet's page).

 ## Creating your non-root user
 With our domain in place we're now ready to actually log into the box and start to configure the server itself.